stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/create-repo-crd/create-repository.md

     ![repository](images/repository.png)

-Once you add these two files to the repository at the correct path, you can see that argocd has deployed them to the cluster.
+Once you add these two files to the repository at the correct path, you can see that ArgoCD has deployed them to the cluster.

   ![repository](images/repository-synced.png)